To: Professors Engaged in Joining Research

 Recipients are encouraged to submit the results of their work for presentation at the annual AWS professional program.
 If the authors believe the results of their research are unique and would be an important contribution to the welding literature, the authors are encouraged to submit a relevant paper for publication in the Welding Journal (contingent on successful peer review).

 The Fellowships or Grants are to be in amounts of up to $25,000 per year.
-A maximum of two students are funded for a period of up to three years of research at any one time.
-However, progress reports and requests for renewal must be submitted for the second and third years.
+Proposals may be funded for a period of up to three years, however, progress reports and requests for renewal must be submitted for the second and third years.
 Renewal by AWS will be contingent on demonstration of reasonable progress in the research or in graduate studies.

 The Proposal should include: